 What are the Sub-Sections of Section 80C?

-Deductions available under Section 80C of the Income Tax Act can be further subdivided into Section 80CCC, Section 80CCD(1), Section 80CCD(1B) and Section 80CCD(2).
-Under Section 80CCC are covered payments made towards pension plans and mutual funds.
-Section 80CCD(1) covers payments made towards government-backed schemes, such as National Pension System, etc. Section 80CCD(1B) deals with NPS and Section 80CCD(2) deals with an employer’s contribution to the NPS.
+Deductions available under Section 80C of the Income Tax Act, 1961 can be further subdivided into Section 80CCC, Section 80CCD(1), Section 80CCD(1B) and Section 80CCD(2).
+Section 80CCC covers payments made towards pension plans provided by life insurance.
+Section 80CCD(1) covers payments made by the employee or self (salaried/self-employed) towards government-backed schemes, such as the National Pension System.
+Section 80CCD(1B) deals with NPS and Section 80CCD(2) deals with an employer’s contribution to the NPS.

 CIBIL Score: FAQs

-You can easily check your credit score online with the help of credit reporting companies in India, namely TransUnion CIBIL, Experian and Equifax.
-You can get a free copy of your credit report every 12 months from the official websites of credit information bureaus.
+You can easily check your credit score online with the help of credit reporting companies in India, namely TransUnion CIBIL, Experian, and Equifax.
+With TransUnion CIBIL, you can get a free copy of your credit report every 12 months from their official website.
 You will just have to create an account on the website and log in to check your credit score.

 CIBIL 2.0 is the new scoring model used by TransUnion CIBIL Limited to evaluate an individual’s credit report.
 The new CIBIL score has been designed to be more accurate in identifying high-risk borrowers.
 It uses more credit history data and changing credit profiles to come up with a precise score.
 People who have a credit history of 6 months or less get assigned a score depending on the risk factors.